turboncelucionce/gpt4-clippy-godot/README.md

 - Setup an idle animation system
 - Import all of the anims from the sprite sheet
 - Fix the record button (it doesn't work on export?)
+- Add a way to control Clippy's volume